-The breathtaking increase in performance and speed of integrated circuits has been enabled by continuous miniaturization of complementary metal-oxide semiconductor (CMOS) devices.
+(CMOS) devices.
 On this exciting path numerous outstanding technological challenges have been resolved.
-Among the most crucial technological changes recently adopted by the semiconductor industry to boost CMOS performance while maintaining gate control semiconductor channel are the introduction of strain [1], high-k gate dielectrics and metal gates [2], and a three-dimensional (3D) tri-gate transistor architecture [3-5].
-The successes and innovative solutions developed for the microelectronics technology have been always supported by sophisticated simulation tools, which allow reducing the research and development costs by 35-40% [6].
+Among the most crucial technological changes recently adopted by the semiconductor industry to boost CMOS performance while maintaining gate control over the semiconductor channel are the introduction of strain [1], high-k gate dielectrics and metal gates [2], and a three-dimensional (3D) tri-gate transistor architecture [3-5].
+The successes and innovative solutions developed for the microelectronics technology have been always supported by sophisticated simulation tools which allow reducing the research and development costs by 35-40% [6].

-Although transistor sizes are scaled down, the oncurrents cannot be further decreased due to the need to charge/discharge the load capacitances and to maintain the clock, which is saturated at approximately 4.0 GHz.
+Although transistor sizes are scaled down, the oncurrents cannot be further decreased due to the need to charge/discharge the load capacitances and to maintain the clock frequency which is saturated at approximately 4.0 GHz.
 Increasing the clock frequency results in an active power penalty, while continuous transistor scaling results in growing leakages and stand-by power.
 Novel revolutionary approaches are desperately needed in the long run to sustain the vital societal and industrial progress in computing performance whilst simultaneously reducing power consumption.

 The ultimate solution to one of the primary issues - the power reduction - is to introduce non-volatility into the circuits.
-Non-volatility is the ability to preserve data, when the supply power is turned off.
-It enables standby power-free integrated circuits as no information is lost and there is no need to recover the data, when the power is turned on.
 Non-volatility is crucial for eliminating the leakage power dissipation and data refreshment cycles.
-Apart from stand-alone applications, e.g., critical program and data storage devices in extreme environments employed in the air and space industry, it is particularly promising to use non-volatility in the main computer memory as a replacement of conventional volatile CMOS-based dynamic random-access memory (DRAM) [7], which will drastically reduce energy consumption.
+Apart from stand-alone applications, it is particularly promising to use non-volatility in the main computer memory as a replacement of conventional volatile CMOSbased dynamic random-access memory (DRAM) [7].
+This will help bridging the speed gap between the last level cashes and main memory, as CMOS SRAM is much faster compared to CMOS DRAM.
 In modern multicore processors, much of the energy consumption appears in the hierarchical multi-level cache memory structure.
-To reduce this energy consumption, a viable approach is to replace the caches with a non-volatile memory technology which also offers a reduced memory cell size compared to static random-access memory (SRAM) [7].
-This will help bridging the speed gap between the last level cashes and main memory, since CMOS SRAM is much faster compared to CMOS DRAM.
+To reduce this energy consumption, a viable approach is to replace SRAM with non-volatile elements, which will also support a reduced memory cell size [7].

-To be competitive with the traditional volatile memory technologies and also with non-volatile flash memory, emerging non-volatile memories must offer a fast switching time, a high integration density supported with good scalability, a long retention time, a high endurance, and a low power consumption.
-At the same time, they must possess a simple structure to reduce fabrication costs and the new non-volatile circuit elements must be compatible with CMOS technology to benefit from advantages provided by the well-developed CMOS fabrication technology.
+To be competitive with traditional volatile memories, emerging non-volatile memories must offer a fast switching time, a high integration density supported with good scalability, a long retention time, a high endurance, and a low power consumption.
+At the same time, they must possess a simple structure to reduce fabrication costs and the new non-volatile circuit elements must be compatible with CMOS technology in order to benefit from the advantages provided by the well-developed CMOS fabrication technology.

-A spin field-effect transistor (SpinFET) is a promising future semiconductor device with performance potentially superior to that achieved in the present transistor technology.
-The non-volatility in SpinFETs is added by replacing the non-magnetic source and drain in a FET by its ferromagnetic counterparts.
-The two ferromagnetic contacts (source are linked by a non-magnetic drain) semiconductor channel region.
-Metallic ferromagnetic contacts serve not only as an injector/detector of the spin-polarized electron charge current in the channel, but, because of their magnetization, the source and drain electrodes provide an additional current modulation due to their capabilities to inject/detect spins [8].
-Indeed, the electron current gets enhanced in the case of parallel alignment between the source/drain electrodes as electrons are injected with spins parallel to the drain magnetization and can easily escape from the channel to the drain, while the current is suppressed for antiparallel magnetization alignment [8].
-As the magnetization of the source/drain can be manipulated by means of an external magnetic field and/or current (by means of the spin-transfer torque), the two oncurrent states for parallel/anti-parallel magnetization alignment potentially enable reprogrammable logic [9].
-Importantly, the relative magnetization orientation between source and drain is preserved without external which makes power, reprogrammable logic partly non-volatile.
-Below we discuss recent advances and remaining challenges to realize SpinFET-based logic in detail.
-We only stress the most important, in our opinion, shortcoming to overcome, namely, a small relative difference between the on-currents in parallel and anti-parallel source/drain alignment.
+A spin field-effect transistor (SpinFET) is a future semiconductor device employing the electron spin.
+The non-volatility in SpinFETs is added by replacing the nonmagnetic source and drain in a FET by its ferromagnetic counterparts.
+Metallic ferromagnetic contacts serve not only as an injector/detector of the spin-polarized electron current in the channel, they also provide an additional current modulation due to their capabilities to inject/detect spins [8].
+The electron current gets enhanced in the case of parallel alignment between the source/drain electrodes, while the current is suppressed for anti-parallel magnetization alignment [8].
+As the magnetization of the source/drain can be manipulated by means of an external magnetic field and/or current (by means of the spin-transfer torque), the two on-current states for parallel/anti-parallel magnetization alignment potentially enable reprogrammable logic [9].
+The relative magnetization orientation between source and drain is preserved without external power, which makes reprogrammable logic (partly) non-volatile.
+We briefly discuss recent advances and remaining challenges to realize SpinFET-based logic.